stdombek/docs/content/en/docs/Users/_index.md

 4. Click the **Renew** button located in the top right corner of the **Loans** window.

-If the renewal is successful, a green success message appears in the bottom right corner.
+If the renewal is successful, a green success message appears in the bottom right corner of the screen.
 The new due date may be sooner than expected if the normal due date would be after a patron’s account has expired.

 If the renewal is not successful, a pop-up message will appear.
 If you have the correct permissions, you can click **Override** from the pop-up window to override the error and renew the loan.